 A continuous pain along with swelling and elevation of the clavicle.

-The diagnosis of AC-Tossy can be made using the client's story along with the physical examination.
-Usually, the piano-tooth phenomenon is involved.
-The physiotherapists at Fysiofitaal Tilburg are able to recognize an AC-Tossy.
+The diagnosis AC-Tossy can be posed using the client's story along with the physical examination.
+In most cases, the piano-tooth phenomenon is involved.
+The physiotherapists at Fysiofitaal Tilburg are able to provide a AC-Tossy recognize.

 Sometimes a choice is still made to treat the symptoms surgically.
-When previous treatment has not helped or when the severity of the injury is too great to heal naturally.
-During surgery, the clavicle is reattached back to the original part of the shoulder blade.
-When there is recurrent instability, it is additionally attached with the hamstring tendon.
+When a previous treatment has not helped or when the severity of the injury is too great to heal naturally.
+During surgery, the clavicle is reattached back to the original part of the scapula.
+If there is recurrent instability, it is additionally attached with the hamstring tendon.
 The surgery is usually performed through keyhole surgery(arthroscopy).
-With 3 or 4 one-centimeter holes, a comprehensive look at the injury is taken and then the joint is reattached.
+With 3 or 4 one-centimeter holes, a comprehensive look at the injury is taken and then the joint is reattached and the wounds closed.

-Grade 1 Tossy: Treatment consists mainly of rest with the help of a sling/ sling.
-By taking it easy along with small exercises, this form of tossi injury will heal on its own.
+Grade 1 Tossy: Treatment consists primarily of rest using a sling/ sling.
+By taking it easy along with small exercises this form of tossi injury will heal on its own.

 Grade 2 Tossy: It is important to keep the clavicle at the same height as the scapula as much as possible.
 This is because through scarring then the AC can be restored.
-It is advisable to use a good sling that limits the range of motion in the shoulder.
+It is advisable to use a good sling that allows movement in the shoulder blade. shoulder limited.

 Grade 3 Tossy: Because the clavicle is significantly elevated, there can be no repair using scarring.
 The ligaments that are torn will dissolve with time.
-In young athletic people or those with physically demanding work, an acute surgical procedure is quite often chosen to repair the ligaments.
-This should then be done within three weeks.
-In older people or injuries that have been present for some time, a conservative policy (physical therapy) is chosen.
-So when this happens you always see that the clavicle is slightly higher than the shoulder blade.
+In young sporty people or those with physically demanding work, an acute surgical procedure is quite often chosen to repair the ligaments.
+This must then be done within three weeks.
+With elderly people or injuries that have been present for some time, a conservative policy (physical therapy) is chosen.
+So when this happens you always see that the clavicle is a bit higher than the shoulder blade.

 With both a Tossy 1 and Tossy 2, it is common to use a sling for two weeks.
-In addition, physical therapy can be started to improve the function of the shoulder again.
-Pain symptoms may persist for a longer period of time.
-Treatment consists of advice, mobilizations of the entire shoulder girdle, active exercise therapy and, last but not least, homework exercises.
+In addition physiotherapy to be initiated to improve the function of the shoulder improve again.
+However, pain symptoms may persist for a longer period of time.
+The treatment consists of advice, mobilizations of the entire shoulder girdle, active exercise therapy and not to forget homework exercises.
 All this will ensure a good recovery!